 We are commissioned by God to live, work and give our all on behalf of the neglected and often difficult peoples and places of the world.

 We are to be primarily concerned with areas where the Body of Christ is weakest.
-Pioneering for us means to work and pray to see the Kingdom of God established in these neglected, least reached areas of
+Pioneering for us means to work and pray to see the Kingdom of God established in these neglected, least reached areas of the world.

-of our calling and work is thus to start and develop new things from nothing, learning to thrive in the realities of the creative, uncertain, untidy and partly formed stages of the work of God.
+Much of our calling and work is thus to start and develop new things from nothing, learning to thrive in the realities of the creative, uncertain, untidy and partly formed stages of the work of God.

 We also recognize the need for people to build on the foundations laid by pioneers, and we value those whose ministry is expressed this way.